Division of

 Undergraduate Program

-The Department of Business offers the following degrees:
+The Department of Business and Technology offers the following degrees:

 1. A Bachelor of Science in Business Administration